-The Association may ask the applicant for clarification of the grounds of their complaint if the grounds are not clear.
+Bridgewater Housing Association may ask the applicant for clarification of the grounds of their complaint if the grounds are not clear.

-A request for an internal review should be sent to the contact details set out below:-
+A request for an internal review should be sent to the Association's Chief Executive.

-Andy Thomson Chief Executive Bridgewater Housing Association 1st Floor Bridgewater Shopping Centre Erskine PA8 7AA Email: info@bridgewaterha.org.uk
+Chief Executive, Bridgewater Housing Association India of Inchinnan, Greenock Road, Renfrew, PA4 9LH Email: info@bridgewater.org.uk

-An internal review will consider whether or not the request was handled appropriately, in line with the requirements of the EIRs.
+An internal review will consider whether or not the request was handled appropriately, in line with the requirements of the EISR.
 Applicants wishing to ask for an internal review must do so within 40 working days of the date of Bridgewater Housing Association's final response to their request.

 Bridgewater Housing Association will acknowledge the request and aims to respond within 20 working days of receipt.
 In a small number of cases, the response may take longer.
-In these circumstances, the Association will notify the requester, explain why more time is needed and give an estimate of the completion date.
+In these circumstances, Bridgewater Housing Association will notify the requester, explain why more time is needed and give an estimate of the completion date.